btasc/Laytrace/docs/buffers.md

 }
 ```

-Note: Eventually, I plan to implement a buffer / compute shader system for transforming the world models, but for now that is still handled on the cpu manually.
+Note: Eventually, I plan to implement a buffer / compute shader system for transforming the instance meshes, but for now that is still handled on the cpu manually.

 ## Rendering Buffers

-#### screen\_texture\_buffer

-- Buffer that holds the final texture view that is written to from the ray tracing shader.
-Read from during the blit shader where its put on the screen

 #### camera\_uniform\_buffer: GpuUniformCamera